Fibular hemimelia or congenital absence of fibula is now known as a fibular deficiency. It causes anteromedial bowing of tibia.

 The exact cause is unknown though interference with limb-bud development has been suggested to plays an important role.

 To support this theory, it is held that other associated abnormalities of the knee, leg, ankle, and foot also are related to the fibular field and may occur in association.

-Other term for fibular hemimelia, postaxial hypoplasia of the lower extremity, encompasses all these abnormalities too.
+Other terms for fibular hemimelia, postaxial hypoplasia of the lower extremity, encompasses all these abnormalities too

 Clinical Presentation of Fibular Hemimelia

 Clinical presentation of fibular hemimelia ranges from an absent fifth toe in a newborn or a difference in limb lengths to severe fibular deformities.

 Dimpling of skin over midanterior tibia may be seen.
 Foot may be in equinovalgus position.

 Associated abnormalities may be present which could be at birth or evolve with growth.
 These are

 - Coxa vara

 - Hypoplastic lateral femoral condyle [may cause genu valgum]